rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 No ill befalls the righteous, but the wicked are filled with trouble. ^1221

-Lying lips are an abomination to the Lord, but those who act faithfully are his delight. ^1222
+Lying lips are an abomination to the LORD, but those who act faithfully are his delight. ^1222

 A prudent man conceals knowledge, but the heart of fools proclaims folly. ^1223

 The hand of the diligent will rule, while the slothful will be put to forced labor. ^1224

-Anxiety in a man’s heart weighs him down, but a good word makes him glad. ^1225
+Anxiety in a man's heart weighs him down, but a good word makes him glad. ^1225

 One who is righteous is a guide to his neighbor, but the way of the wicked leads them astray. ^1226